Lemongrass cockles prepared in the Vietnamese way

 So simple, but very impressive and really very tasty.
 You'll need for 4:

-- 3 stalks of lemon grass finely sliced;
+- 3 stalks of lemongrass, finely sliced;

-- 3 garlic cloves finely sliced;
+- 3 garlic cloves, finely sliced;

-- 2 chili padi sliced thinly;
+- 2 chili padi, thinly sliced;

-- Half a glass of white wine; and
+- Half a glass of white wine;